deekerno/tyto/README.md

 convenience trait named _PeerStorage_ is required in order to add a solution with minimal stress.
 Tyto does come with an in-memory peer store already implemented, and there is a _TorrentStorage_ trait if needed.

-### Testing
-This project makes heavy use of testing.
-All test results for the lastest commits can be checked through the build status of the project.
-To run tests locally, clone the repo and run `cargo test`.

 ## License
 MIT